PaulGoes/MIDIsonar/README.md

   - 5-80 = High end of the operating range in cm (in steps of 5)
 - POLR: Polarity
   - POS = Positive mapping
   - NEG = Negative mapping

+> [!NOTE]
+> The HDST must be higher than the LDST.
+This is enforced when setting the values.

 The following image illustrates the effect of using positive and negative polarity.